-There is a separate Workplace Safety and Insurance Board (WSIB) policy that outlines the procedure for calculating short- and long-term average earnings for dependent contractors, workers who have optional insurance, apprentices, learners, students, pupils enrolled in a Ministry of Education program, members of a volunteer force, emergency workers, and individuals participating in the Ontario Works program.
+There is a separate Workplace Safety and Insurance Board (WSIB) policy that outlines the procedure for calculating short- and long-term average earnings for dependent contractors, workers who have optional insurance, apprentices, learners, students, pupils enrolled in a Ministry of Education program, and individuals participating in the Ontario Works program.

 Ensure the worker is receiving the appropriate amount of LOE benefits

 Since the WSIB assumes the worker’s short-term and long-term average earnings are the same, it usually does not automatically recalculate average earnings.
 You may need to ask the Case Manager for a recalculation if the short-term average earnings do not reflect the long-term average earnings.

 Either the employer or the worker can request a recalculation of LOE benefits.
 If a recalculation results in a lower rate, a benefit-related debt is created and the worker may have to pay that amount back to the WSIB.

 All benefits are subject to the worker’s cooperation.
 You should contact the decision-maker if you have reason to believe the worker is not fulfilling his/her obligation to cooperate in the work reintegration (WR) process.

 When LOE benefits are discontinued

 LOE payments continue until the earliest of one of the following situations occurs: